Stade de France: Access

 Although located at the crossroads of auto-routes A1 and A86, it is not advisable to go there by car unless one has reserved parking.
-The stadium was built with a very limited number of parking spaces, which is why public transportation is considered the primary means of getting to the stadium.
+The stadium was built with a very limited number of parking spaces, which is why public transport is considered the primary means of getting to the stadium.
 River shuttles are provided by the Canal Saint-Denis.

+As part of the development of the stadium, two new RER stations were built (La Plaine Stade de France and Stade de France–Saint-Denis) and a Paris Metro station (Saint-Denis–Porte de Paris) was expanded to serve the large crowds.

-As part of the Grand Paris Express project and 2024 Olympic and Paralympic Games, a new station at is under construction, connected by a bridge to the Stade de France–Saint-Denis station.
-Initially served by Line 14 in time for the Games, the station will eventually serve 4 different Métro lines.
+As part of the Grand Paris Express project and 2024 Olympic and Paralympic Games, a new station at opened in 2024, with a new bridge connecting to the Stade de France–Saint-Denis station and the Stade de France.
+Initially served by Line 14 in time for the Olympic and Paralympic Games, the station will eventually serve 4 different Metro lines.